joelparkerhenderson/wordbooks/pages/system-quality-attributes/index.md

 # System quality attributes

-System quality attributes, also known as non-functional requirements or quality attributes, refer to the characteristics or qualities of a software system that determine its overall quality and usability.
-These attributes are critical to ensuring the system meets user expectations and performs as intended.
-Common examples of system quality attributes include:
+System quality attributes refer to the characteristics of software or hardware that determine overall quality.
+The attributes are critical to ensuring the system meets user expectations and performs as intended.

+Examples:

 * Usability: Usability refers to the system's ease of use and the degree to which it meets user needs and expectations.
 A usable system is one that is intuitive, easy to navigate, and provides users with a positive experience.